 Hello,

-I came across a page devoted to a brief mention of your Uncle Wick and the exhibits he brought from Harbin.
-I am a journalist, currently working on a film reportage project from China – one of the main topics will be the history of the Polish diaspora in Manchuria.
-I assume that in the film – apart from the photos from Harbin and statements of people who may still remember living with Poles in this distant corner of the world – there will also be statements of Harbinians who are still alive or their relatives who have some souvenirs, memories, notes or photos …
+I came across a website dedicated to a short remembrance of Mr. and Mrs. Uncle Wick and the artifacts he brought back from Harbin.
+I’m a journalist, currently working on a film reportage project from China—one of the main themes will be the history of the Polish community in Manchuria.
+I assume that the film—in addition to photos from Harbin and statements from people who may still remember life with Poles in this remote corner of the world—will also feature statements from living Harbin residents or their loved ones who have memorabilia, memories, notes, or photos…

-Please contact me for an exchange of views.
-I will be grateful for any help in documenting this interesting and little-known topic.
+Please contact me to exchange views.
+I would be grateful for any help in documenting this interesting and little-known topic.

 Piotr Szczepaniak